'Yuva Sangam': Batch of students, faculty members from 4 Delhi-based universities leaves for NIT Silchar | Education

 - India

-The students were sent as part of the 'Ek Bharat Shreshtha Bharat Yuva Sangam' programme, a Government of India initiative.
+The students were sent as part of the 'Ek Bharat Shreshtha Bharat Yuva Sangam' programme on Wednesday, a Government of India initiative.

-The JNU is the nodal agency on behalf of the inistry of Education for this trip.
+The JNU is the nodal agency on behalf of the Ministry of Education for this trip.

 The delegation members will stay in Silchar from April 1 to April 5 to understand the culture and traditions of the region.